Amaryllis (yacht)

 Amaryllis is a super-yacht built in 2011 at the shipyard Abeking & Rasmussen.
-The interior and exterior design of Amaryllis was done by Reymond Langton Design Ltd. The yacht has two sister-ships, Eminence and Titan.
+The interior and exterior design of Amaryllis was done by Reymond Langton Design Ltd. The yacht has two sister ships, Eminence and Titan.

 Design

 The length of the yacht is 78.43 m and the beam is 12.40 m.
 The draught of Amaryllis is 3.20 m.
-The materials of the hull is Steel, with the superstructure made out of Aluminium.
+The materials of the hull is steel, with the superstructure made out of aluminium.
 The yacht is Lloyd's registered, issued by Cayman Islands.

 The boat can accommodate 14 guests and 19 crew members.

 Engines

 The main engines are two Caterpillar Inc. 3516 DITA with a power of 2,000 hp each.
-The yacht Amaryllis can reach a maximum speed of 16 kn, while the cruising speed is at 14 kn.
+The yacht Amaryllis can reach a maximum speed of 16 kn, while the cruising speed is 14 kn.